aaron23pueschel/PyML/README.md

 ## Overview

 Welcome to my Fully Connected Neural Network project!
 This project marks the beginning of my journey into Machine Learning using Artificial Neural Networks.
-I hope to use this project as a tool for learning all the nuances of the mathematics behind my favorite ML libraries (PyTorch is mine, and this project is based on it).
+I hope to use this project as a tool for learning all the nuances and mathematics behind my favorite ML libraries (PyTorch is mine, and this project is based on it).
 I also hope to add some functionality that will dive into other subjects that are often used in conjuction with large scale data analysis (More on this later)

 ## Motivation